DeustoPWEB2019/intro-to-html/responses/01-welcome.md

 When someone enters your web address, the web standards will automatically look for a file called index.html and display it in your browser.
 Most people call this your home page.

-## Step 1: Hosting your webpage
+## Paso 1: Hosting your webpage

 It isn't enough to simply create a webpage on GitHub.
 You must deploy your webpage to a web host that is connected to the internet.
 For this course we will use GitHub Pages, but you could publish the HTML to any static host.

-## :keyboard: Activity: Turn on GitHub Pages
+## :keyboard: Actividad: Turn on GitHub Pages

 1. Under your repository name, click [**Settings**]({{ repoUrl }}/settings).
 1. In the **GitHub Pages** section, use the **Select source** drop-down menu to select `master` as your GitHub Pages publishing source.